Supervised Professional Practice

 Requirements

 In practicum, your focus is on meeting with and providing counseling to clients of an organization.
-As an intern you will learn about and work with all aspects of the organization in serving their clients.
+As an intern, you will learn about and work with all aspects of the organization in serving their clients.

-You must pass your practicum before going on to the internship.
-During both practicum and internship you will participate in a series of seminars with a faculty supervisor.
-You will also have weekly meetings with your on-site supervisor.
+During pre-practicum, practicum, and internship, you will participate in a series of seminars with a faculty supervisor.
+You will also have weekly meetings with your on-site clinical site supervisor.

 Guide